salmanbaset/mdb_ledger/README.md

 This proof-of-concept library is implemented in Python.
-It provides functions to store documents in a collection along with cryptographic tamper-evidence (presently, a SHA256 over the document along with document metadata created by the library).
+It provides functions to store documents in a collection along with cryptographic tamper-evidence (presently, a SHA256 over the document and its history (if any) along with document metadata created by the library).
 Any updates to an existing document automatically results into a new copy of the document being inserted.
-The current and previous versions of a document are stored in a separate collection.
+The current and previous versions of a document are stored in separate collection.
 The name of this separate collection is `collectionname_history`.
 Any insertion or updates in this `history` collection are managed by the library.